lingtalfi/Light_Initializer/doc/api/Ling/Light_Initializer/Util/LightInitializerUtil.md

 - <span id="property-installTree"><b>installTree</b></span>

     This property holds the installTree for this instance.
-    It's an array of name => ParentChildItem
+    It's an array of name => [ParentChildItem, LightInitializerInterface]